8cH9azbsFifZ/morsekob/README.md

 even this software is only in alpha status.
 If you want to use morsekob, better go to [morsekob.org](http://www.morsekob.org).

-= Building
+# Building
-The [requirements](https://sites.google.com/site/morsekob/morsekob40/requirements) describe the build process:
+The [requirements](https://sites.google.com/site/morsekob/morsekob40/requirements) describe the build process.
+At first: installation of the dependencies.

-# Build
+### on Linux:
-Installation of the dependencies sudo apt-get install python-serial  # or python3-serial sudo apt-get install python-pyaudio  # or python3-pyaudio, python-pyaudio:i386...
+sudo apt-get install python-serial  # or python3-serial sudo apt-get install python-pyaudio  # or python3-pyaudio, python-pyaudio:i386...

-on OSX:
+### on OSX:
 port install py-serial
 port install py-pyaudio

+Installation of the code:

 cd PyKOB
 sudo python setup.py install